-The Corporate Parenting and Promise Board in Orkney aims to ensure Scotland's Promise to all children and young people is fulfilled, with a particular reference to ensuring that the care experienced children, young people and adults with the Orkney community receive the necessary care, support and guidance to achieve, flourish and reach their full potential in society.
-The Promise Board comprises of professionals across the multi-agency partnership, and crucially is informed by the voice of people who are care experienced.
+The Corporate Parenting and Promise Board in Orkney aims to ensure Scotland's Promise to all children and young people is fulfilled, with a particular reference to ensuring that the care experienced children, young people and adults within the Orkney community receive the necessary care, support and guidance to achieve, flourish and reach their full potential in society.
+The Promise Board comprises professionals across the multi-agency partnership, and crucially is informed by the voice of people who are care experienced.

-2. Service Quality and Performance
+2. Service Quality and Performance (including challenges and improvements)

+2.1.
 The Social Work Profession